General Terms and Conditions (T&C)

 PONS Langenscheidt GmbH, Stöckachstraße 11, D-70190 Stuttgart, e-mail: email@example.com.

 To comply with the terms of the revocation period, it is sufficient to send your notice of exercising your right of revocation before the revocation period expires.

-Contracts about services require the customer’s consent that the service is to begin before the revocation period expires.
-Contracts about the delivery of virtual digital content (e-books, e-papers, software download) require consent that the contract is to be executed before the revocation period expires.
-In both cases the customer may lose their right of revocation before the revocation period expires when the provider begins to execute the contract (by activating their access and/or providing the download); in case of services, however, this only applies if the service has been fully rendered.
-The customer has confirmed their understanding of the fact that their consent may mean that they lose their right of revocation before the revocation period expires.
+Contracts covering services require the customer’s consent that the service is to begin before the revocation period expires.
+Contracts covering the supply of virtual digital content (e-books, e-papers, software download) require consent that the contract is to be executed before the revocation period expires.
+In both cases customers may lose their right of revocation before the revocation period expires if the provider begins to execute the contract (by activating their access and/or providing the download); in the case of services, however, this only applies if the service has been fully rendered.
+Customers have confirmed their understanding of the fact that their consent may mean that they lose their right of revocation before the revocation period expires.

-(Please fill in this form and return it to us if you wish to revoke the contract about the delivery of digital content.)
+(Please fill in this form and return it to us if you wish to revoke the contract covering the supply of digital content.)

 - Ordered on (*) / received on (*)